KNOW HOW WE GOT HERE, AND KNOW INNER PEACE

 Franklin frequented the upper classes and the aristocrats, for they were the ones he had to convince in order for them to convince the king.
 The salon of Mme Helvetius and the Lodge of the Nine Sisters served his purpose well, but that was not his only activity.
 He was in constant communication with Robert Morris in Philadelphia, because, as arranged by Mayer, he depended on his financial help.
 There was a four-way communication between Mayer, David Schiff, Robert Morris and Benjamin because arms, clothing and war material shipments to America had to be organized as well.
-So far only Lazard was getting rich filling orders for David.
-Many shipments had been sent through St. Eustatius, but more was needed.
-Because Benjamin had so many important contacts in Paris, and because he was such a hit with the French, he was able to encourage Vergennes to replace the outdated arms in the numerous arsenals throughout France and make them available to America.
-So, from 1776 to 1778 ever more arms and powder would make their way to America.
+Because Benjamin had so many important contacts in Paris, and because he was such a hit with the French, he had been able to convince Minister Vergennes to replace the outdated arms in France’s numerous arsenals and send them to America.
+The arms then found their way to Rotterdam from where David shipped them to America through St. Eustatius.
+So, from 1776 to 1778 ever more arms and powder made their way to America.

-Later, on July 12th, 1778, when the French Ambassador sailed with the French Fleet up the Delaware, Mayer had been forewarned and had sent word to Haym who was in NYC.
+Later, on July 12th, 1778, when the French Ambassador sailed up the Delaware, Mayer had been forewarned and had sent word to Haym who was in NYC.
 Haym escaped without too much difficulty, and though the English sentenced him to death in absentia, he arrived safely in Philadelphia ahead of the French Ambassador.

-After settling in the counting house run by Bernard Gratz, Washington backed Haym’s candidacy for brokering the French aid package.
+After settling in the counting house run by Bernard Gratz, Washington backed Haym’s candidacy as broker of the French aid package.
 But the French Ambassador was already looking for Haym, thanks to the recommendations of Benjamin in Paris.
-That’s how, with Benjamin’s help and the support of influential members of the Continental Congress, Haym was chosen by the anti-semite French to broker their aid package.
+That’s how, with Benjamin’s help and the support of influential members of the Continental Congress, Haym was chosen by the anti-Semite French to be their treasurer.
 Haym was not only named broker to the French Consul, but also Treasurer of the French Army, and Fiscal Agent of the French Minister to the United States.
-More important of all, some 500 tons of gold was added to the bullion already in his Philadelphia vault.
+Most important of all, some 500 tons of gold were added to the bullion already in his Philadelphia vault.

 However, working within Congress was another matter.
 Both Haym and Robert worked for Mayer, but Robert Morris was the one chosen to become a member of Congress because he was a goy.
 Not only that, but he was, as far as the colonials were concerned, a rich merchant who had supplied them arms and ammunitions since 1774.
-David and Haym had financed the arm shipments to America as directed by Mayer, but it was Morris’ arms importing company that had fronted the operations.
-Congress and the militias had gotten arms and powder, and grateful as they were, they didn’t ask questions.
-Mayer had total confidence in both Robert Morris, and since Americans, like Europeans, were not yet ready to accept Jews in the inner sanctum of political leadership, Robert worked inside Congress, and Haym outside.
-Mayer couldn’t have been more satisfied with the results.
+David had sent on the arm shipments to America as directed by Mayer, but it was Morris’ arms importing company that had fronted the operations.
+Congress and the militias had gotten arms and powder, and they had been too grateful to ask questions.
+Mayer had total confidence in Robert Morris, and since Americans, like Europeans, were not yet ready to accept Jews in the inner sanctum of political leadership, Robert worked inside Congress, and Haym outside.
+Mayer was quite satisfied with this arrangement.